 The iRobot Roomba 675 is a budget-friendly robot vacuum with very basic automation features.
 It does a decent job on bare floors, where it picks up most debris but struggles to clear pet hair.
 It can maneuver on carpets but has a disappointing performance on that surface type.
 Fortunately, the battery performance is fantastic, as it provides up to roughly two hours of continuous use and recharges in about the same amount of time.
 It has a great build quality but incurs quite a few recurring costs and isn't the easiest to maintain.

 The iRobot Roomba 675 is okay to use on bare floors.
 It cleans most debris on bare floors well but struggles a bit with hair.
 It doesn't have a precise cleaning pattern, but it still cleans an entire room.
 Unfortunately, it has several parts that need to be serviced regularly, so it's not the easiest to maintain.
 It also incurs fairly high recurring costs.

 The iRobot Roomba 675 is disappointing on low-pile carpet.
-It's able to clean large debris but really struggles with any small debris like baking soda.
+It can clean large debris but really struggles with any small debris like baking soda.
 It's not easy to maintain and there are a few parts that need replacing every few months.
-On the upside, it has good maneuverability and it has an automatic surface type adjustment.
+On the upside, it's good at maneuvering itself and has an automatic surface type adjustment feature.

 The iRobot Roomba 675 is a poor choice for use on high-pile carpet.
-It's able to get up onto carpet but it has trouble cleaning any type of debris.
-However, it has an automatic surface type adjustment that adjusts the height of the vacuum so you don't have to manually switch it.
+It can get up onto carpet, but it has trouble clearing any type of debris.
+However, it has an automatic surface type adjustment feature that changes the height of the vacuum, so you don't have to worry about doing it manually.

 The iRobot Roomba 675 isn't designed to use on stairs.